 In 2015, the Company incurred other operating charges of \$1,657 million.
 These charges included \$691 million due to the Company's productivity and reinvestment program and \$292 million due to the integration of our German bottling operations.
 In addition, the Company recorded impairment charges of \$418 million primarily due to the discontinuation of the energy products in the glacéau portfolio as a result of the Monster Transaction and incurred a charge of \$100 million due to a cash contribution we made to The Coca-Cola Foundation.
 The Company also incurred a charge of \$111 million due to the write-down we recorded related to receivables from our bottling partner in Venezuela and an impairment of a Venezuelan trademark primarily due to changes in exchange rates as a result of the establishment of the new open market exchange system.
 Refer to Note 18 of Notes to Consolidated Financial Statements for additional information on the Company's productivity, integration and restructuring initiatives.
-Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the Monster Transaction.
-Refer to Note 1 of Notes to Consolidated Financial Statements for additional information on the Venezuelan currency change.
+Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the Wenezuelan currency change.
 Refer to Note 19 of Notes to Consolidated Financial Statements for the impact these charges had on our operating segments.